m2nlight/FormatStringResource/README.md

 - Run `publish.sh` will make win-x64, linux-x64 and osx-x64 executable file in
 `publish` folder.
-- Run `publish_R2R.sh` will try to make with ReadyToRun executable file in `publish/$runtime/r2r` folder.
+- Run `publish_R2R.sh` will try to make ReadyToRun executable file in `publish/$runtime/r2r` folder.
-- Run `publish_AOT.sh` will try to make with AOT executable file in `FormatStringResource/bin/Release/netcoreapp3.0/$runtime/native` folder.
+- Run `publish_AOT.sh` will try to make AOT executable file in `FormatStringResource/bin/Release/netcoreapp3.0/$runtime/native` folder.

 If you working on Windows and installed [git-bash](https://git-scm.com/download/win), the `publish.sh` can be run.

 ### UnitTest

-Call `test.sh` will run a unit test.
+Call `test.sh` will run unit test and output coverage.

 ## Run